 Surgery for otosclerosis

 Surgical operations for alleviating otosclerosis fall into the field of otorhinolaryngology.
 The relatively simple procedures are widely performed to reinstate hearing and cure otosclerosis.
 In a stapedectomy, which is a surgery of the stapes, either the part of the stapes with the abnormal bone growth is removed in order to insert a tiny implant (stapedotomy), or the entire stapes bone is replaced by a small prosthesis (stapedectomy).
-Both surgeries can restore hearing.
+Both surgeries of the stapes can restore hearing.
 In many of the cases the symptoms of vertigo and tinnitus will also disappear.